RickStrahl/Westwind.Globalization/Readme.md

   }
 }
 ```
-If provided the `appsettings.json file overrides `DbResourceConfiguration.json`.
-We recommend you only use one of these.
+If provided the `appsettings.json` file overrides `DbResourceConfiguration.json`.

+We recommend you only use one of the files to avoid confusion.
+For ASP.NET Core projects we recommend you store settings in `appsettings.json` since that gives you dependency injection for `IOptions<DbResourceConfiguration>` as well as putting configuration settings into a well-known location.

+### Enabling West Wind Globalization in ASP.NET Core
-You also need to explicitly enable localization features in ASP.NET Core using the following code in the `Startup.cs` `ConfigureServices()` method:
+You also need to explicitly enable localization features in ASP.NET Core using the following code in the `Startup.cs` file's `ConfigureServices()` method:

 ```cs
 public void ConfigureServices(IServiceCollection services)